AndrewBubnov/teletype/README.md

 - **Real-time Status Updates:** Users can see the current status of their conversation partners in real-time.
 The status includes whether the user is online in the current chat, online in another chat, or offline.
 If the conversation partner is not in the current chat or is offline, the user sees how much time has passed since their last visit to that chat, updated in real-time (e.g., seconds, minutes, hours).

-- **Chat List Display and Message Preview** On the chat list page, the user sees the following information: user avatar, their current online/offline status (see Online Status Indicators), username or email address, time of the last message, the beginning of the last message (truncated with an ellipsis in a single line), and the count of unread messages.
+- **Chat List Display and Message Preview**: On the chat list page, the user sees the following information: user avatar, their current online/offline status (see Online Status Indicators), username or email address, time of the last message, the beginning of the last message (truncated with an ellipsis in a single line), and the count of unread messages.

 - **Online Status Indicators:** In the chat list, users who are currently online are highlighted with a green circle around their avatars.
 Clerk JS account images are used as avatars by default.

-- **Unread Message Indicator and Scrolling** When a user enters a chat and there are unread messages that don't fit on the initial screen, they see a button indicating the number of such messages.
+- **Unread Message Indicator and Scrolling**: When a user enters a chat and there are unread messages that don't fit on the initial screen, they see a button indicating the number of such messages.
 This count dynamically changes as the user scrolls to these messages.
 Additionally, by clicking this button, the user is automatically scrolled to the last received message.

 - **Emoji Support:** Users can now include emojis in their messages, either along with text or as standalone emoji messages.